Warning Signs of Hormone Imbalance in Women

 #1.
 If your doctor’s solution for fixing your hormones is to put you on birth control then you know you are looking in the wrong place.

-Birth control is often wielded as a one size fits all solution for women with sex hormone issues and sometimes it works but for most people, there are often much better solutions out there.
+Birth control is often wielded as a one-size-fits-all all solution for women with sex hormone issues and sometimes it works but for most people, there are often much better solutions out there.

 Birth control pills work to mask or hide the problem but they don’t solve or treat the underlying issue.